What is Stellar?

 + The Stellar system does not use mining for its verification process and uses the SHA-256 algorithm for security.
 This provides a much more energy-friendly ecosystem.
 The platform also offers high scalability and has the ability to launch ICOs for other projects.

 - Stellar is not fully decentralized.
 Although the token deal is different from Ripple's tokens, more than 90% of them are currently held by the foundation.
-This may cause some mistrust, and there could be a saturation of the market after a massive distribution of Stellar Lumens coin.
+This may cause some mistrust, and there could be a saturation of the market after a massive distribution of Stellar Lumens coins.

 Where to buy Stellar Lumens